brutorian/djangoproj/README.md

 2. Open the link in the terminal and you'll be directed to the page.

 Github:
-Follow the github deployment process also you can see it here().
+Follow the github deployment process also you can see it here(https://github.com/brutorian/djangoproj).

 Heroku:
-Follow the heroku deployment process also you can see it here().
+Follow the heroku deployment process also you can see it here(https://djangounit.herokuapp.com/).

 ### Deployment
 Github: